Telling your GP

 NAM has a booklet you may find useful called HIV, GPs and Other Primary Care.

-If you want to make a Subject Access Request under the Data protection Act to see your medical records, find out how to do so here.
+If you want to make a Subject Access Request under the Data Protection Act 2018 to see your medical records, find out how to do so on the NHS website.

 To find out more about the Equality Act, an anti-discrimination law which states that healthcare professionals cannot legally refuse to treat you because you have HIV, visit gov.uk.